Philosophy of Logic and Language

-Salmon (1998), Thomasson (2003), and Braun (2005) offer views with many affinities to Kripke’s.
+Salmon (1998), Thomasson (2003), and Braun (2005) offer views with many affinities with Kripke’s.
 It is well worth working through the details of these, and the ways in which they differ from one another and Kripke.
 Ray (2014) is an interesting recent paper, arguing that the problems posed by (genuinely) empty names have a surprisingly straightforward solution.
 As he explains, the solution he puts forward is superficially similar to Sainsbury’s, but makes no use of free logic.
 Textor (2016) is a survey piece on approaches to empty (or “vacuous”) names in early analytic philosophy.

 Nathan Salmon (1998) ‘Nonexistence’ in Noûs 32(3), pp. 277-319.